Preparing for a Hurricane with Your Pet

 Plan for the Potty

-- Storms can be scary, especially for our furry friends.
+Storms can be scary, especially for our furry friends.
 The loud noises and possible destruction can cause much stress for pets.
 In order to relieve the stress a bit for your pet put them in a quiet and safe room away from any windows and glass.
-Give them something relaxing to play with and occupy them.
+Give them something relaxing to play with and occupy them or spray the room with pheromones.
 Make sure to comfort them and make them feel safe.
-Additionally this will help keep the contained in on area and not hide from you in an case evacuation has to happen!
+Additionally, this will help keep them contained in one area and not hide from you in a case evacuation has to happen!

-- As said before, preparedness is the key!
+As said before, preparedness is the key!
 Have a plan ready so you know what to do in case disaster strikes!
-Make sure your plan consists of what supplies you have and where they are located, where to go incase of evacuation, where you and your pets will go in case of evacuation, where your meeting spot is incase of evacuation, and what steps you will take if the power goes out.
-Most important remember to keep you and your whole family safe!
+Make sure your plan consists of what supplies you have and where they are located, where to go in case of evacuation, where you and your pets will go in case of evacuation, where your meeting spot is in case of evacuation, and what steps you will take if the power goes out.
+Most important remember to keep yourself and your whole family safe!

 Want some more Savvy Secrets?
 Check them out: